coolbutuseless/lofifonts/README.md

 This is an example of bespoke rendering of the strokes for an example string.

-For each character (`char_idx`) there are 1-or-more strokes (`stroke`).
+For each character (`char_idx`) there are 1-or-more strokes (`stroke_idx`).
 Each stroke has has 2 or more rows giving the path for this particular stroke.

-When plotting with ggplot, draw path for the points-within-strokes-within-characters.
+When plotting with ggplot, draw paths for stroke-within-character.

 ``` r
 library(ggplot2)